 Beginning in July 2002, several purchasers of our common stock filed complaints in federal district court for the District of Massachusetts against us, certain officers and directors and a former officer under Sections 10(b) and 20(a) and Rule 10b-5 of the Securities Exchange Act of 1934 (Class Action Complaints).
 The purchasers seek to represent a class of persons who purchased our common stock between December 11, 2000 and January 16, 2002, and seek unspecified monetary damages.
 The Class Action Complaints were essentially identical and alleged that we made false and misleading statements about its products and business.
 On March 3, 2003, the plaintiffs filed a Consolidated Amended Complaint.
 On April 22, 2003, we filed a motion to dismiss the Consolidated Amended Complaint on various grounds.
 On May 11, 2004, the court held oral argument on the motion, at the conclusion of which the court denied our motion to dismiss.
-The case is proceeding to class certification and discovery.
+The plaintiffs filed a motion for class certification on July 30, 2004, and our opposition is due on September 10, 2004.
 We believe the claims in the Consolidated Amended Complaint are without merit and that we have substantial legal and factual defenses, which we intend to pursue vigorously.
 There is no assurance we will prevail in defending these actions.

-Beginning in February 2004, a number of purported shareholder class action complaints were filed in the United States District Court for the District of Massachusetts against us and certain of its current officers and directors.
+Beginning in February 2004, a number of purported shareholder class action complaints were filed in the United States District Court for the District of Massachusetts against us and certain of our current officers and directors.
 The complaints assert claims under the federal securities laws, specifically Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, relating to our announcement that it had identified issues, practices and actions of certain employees relating to both the timing of revenue recognized from certain customer transactions and other financial statement accounts, which could affect its 2003 financial statement accounts and possibly financial statements for prior periods.
 Specifically, these actions allege that we issued a series of false or misleading statements to the market during the class period that failed to disclose that (i) we had materially overstated our revenue by improperly recognizing revenue on certain customer contracts; (ii) we lacked adequate internal controls and were therefore unable to ascertain our true financial condition; and (iii) as a result of the foregoing, our financial statements issued during the class period were materially false and misleading.
 Plaintiffs contend that such statements caused our stock price to be artificially inflated.
 The complaints seek unspecified damages on behalf of a purported class of purchasers of our common stock during the period from April 9, 2003, June 3, 2003 or June 5, 2003 through February 11, 2004.
 On June 28, 2004, the court consolidated the claims.
+On August 10, 2004 the court appointed the lead plaintiff and selected the lead counsel and ordered the lead plaintiff to file a consolidated amended complaint by October 12, 2004.
 We believe that we have substantial legal and factual defenses to the claims, which we intend to pursue vigorously.
 There is no assurance we will prevail in defending these actions.